 Streets of Rage remains one of the classics.
 Its depressive tone and hard-hitting combat solidified its place in the gaming hall of fame.
 Whether you’re playing on original hardware, modern systems, or retro handhelds, this is one game every retro gamer needs to play.

-If Streets of Rage is your gaming comfort zone but you’re yearning for something a little different, we’ve compiled a guide to the best game like Streets of Rage you really need to check out.
-To the list!
+If Streets of Rage is your gaming comfort zone but you’re yearning for something a little different, here are nine games with the same kind of feel to get stuck into.

 In This Article